bkuhn/talks/Bloomberg-Visit-2014_Commercial/commercial.markdown

 + The real innovation isn't the philosophical realization of four freedoms.

-+ Copyleft creates the truly free market.
++ Copyleft guarantees a truly free market.

-+ Proprietarized Free Software gets us back to monopoly.
++ Proprietarized Free Software can create new monopolies.

 # Conservancy Member Projects